intel/neural-compressor/docs/source/tuning_strategies.md

 conf = config.PostTrainingQuantConfig(
     tuning_criterion=config.TuningCriterion(
-        timeout=0, # optional. tuning timeout (seconds). when set to 0, early stop is enabled. max_trials=100, # optional. max tuning times. combined with `timeout` field to decide when to exit tuning. strategy="bayesian", # optional. name of tuning strategy.
+        timeout=0, # optional. tuning timeout (seconds).
+When set to 0, early stopping is enabled. max_trials=100, # optional. max tuning times. combined with the `timeout` field to decide when to exit tuning. strategy="bayesian", # optional. name of the tuning strategy.
     ),
 )
 ```